globaleaks/whistleblowing-software/GOVERNANCE.md

 If you think you can help make the project better by shouldering some maintaining responsibilities, then please get in touch.
 There are no mandatory duties.
 We hope and wish that maintainers consider reviewing patches and help merging them.

-### Former Maintainers
+### Former maintainers
 For security reasons, after 6 months of inactivity, maintainers get their push permissions revoked.
 When a maintainer resumes their contribution activities, they can ask to restore their push permissions.

-### Security Team
+### Security team
 The security team consists of all people who are subscribed to the GlobaLeaks security mailing list, that receive security reports from users and developers.

 This list of people vary over time and include experts familiar with the overall project threat model and risks.

 The security team is responsible for evaluating reports of security vulnerabilities and issues received according to the [Security Policy](https://github.com/globaleaks/GlobaLeaks/security/policy), as well as scheduling and publishing periodic independent security audits of the software.

-### Server Admins
+### Server admins
 We run some infrastructure used to support the community during work and discussions and implemented using open source and socially committed providers.

-The servers are legally administered by [Whistleblowing Solution Impresa Sociale](https://www.whistleblowingsolutions.it), an enterprise mandated to ensure security and compliance for the project resources.
+The infrastructure is administered by [Whistleblowing Solution Impresa Sociale](https://www.whistleblowingsolutions.it), an enterprise mandated to ensure security and compliance for the project resources.

 Every part of the GlobaLeaks infrastructure is assigned to 2+ administrators.
 Access to critical infrastructure is granted with multi-factor authentication.